 Because segments move, or migrate, southwards as a consequence of longshore drift, the potential for increased erosion at the cliff top moves at roughly the same pace, averaging about 500 metres per year.

-Of the 63 kilometres of coast from Sewerby to Neck of Spurn, a little over 10 kilometres (about 16%) may be regarded as defended.
+Of the 63 kilometres of glacially deposited coast from Sewerby at the north of Bridlington to the Spurn peninsula, a little over 10 kilometres (about 16%) may be regarded as defended.

 Another consideration is that the cliffs themselves represent a supply of beach material, one that is effectively cut off behind a protective barrier.